 2. Look at your spending

 Analysing your spending habits can help you see where to cut back.
 You’ll also be able to see if you’re over-paying for anything or if there’s any unnecessary spending you can stop.
-Creating a budget can help you set yourself spending limits and work towards saving for a home deposit.
+Creating a budget can help you set yourself spending limits and determine how much you have spare to save each month.

 Explore more: Understanding your spending

 3. Open a separate savings account